clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 #.
 Edit builder.conf.

-   :file:`builder.conf` is used to configure the mixer tool.
+   :file:`builder.conf` tells the mixer tool how to configure the mix.
 For example, it allows you to configure where mixer output is located and where swupd update content will be located.

    At minimum, set the URL of your update server so your custom OS knows where to get update content.